Chad Kroski

-Chad Kroski is an author, playwright, and singer.
-He was created for a German commercial by T-Mobile for its web'n'walk service.
+Chad Kroski is a fictional character.
+The fictional author, playwright, and singer was created in 2005 for a German commercial by T-Mobile for its web'n'walk service.
 Since the launch of the advert, many unofficial websites have popped up to propagate various stories about Kroski (see unofficial biography below), most of them differing from T-Mobile's official fictional biography, found on their in character homepage for the character.

 Another product of the same advertising plot is the fictional band Soulmelon.
 It is not quite as popular in regard to urban mythology as Chad Kroski, but there are also in character websites about the band.

 Fictional biographies

 Official biography

 Charaijev Alexander Kroski (born April 13, 1974) is an American author, born in Lexington-Fayette, Kentucky.
 His novels include Girl Without Past (1996), Sardines And Tuna (1997), Expensive Rain (1997), Embers Of Salem (2002), Over And Done With (2003) and The Future Starts Now (2004).
 In 2004 he married Gretchen Woolrich.